 Hi, I’m Hilary.
-I’m an anthropology PhD student at the University of British Columbia in Vancouver.
-My Master’s research, which was the inception for this blog, was on on the subject of drug use, harm reduction and electronic dance music culture in Toronto.
+I’m an anthropology PhD student at the University of British Columbia in Vancouver, BC, Canada.
+My Master’s research, which was the inception for this blog, was on the subject of drug use, harm reduction and electronic dance music culture in Toronto.
 (I usually call it rave culture for short but I do know how contentious the term ‘rave’ can be.)
 My current research is on drug policy, activism and the harms of drug prohibition, so I’ll be writing about that as well as rave and festival culture now.
 I have a lot of strong feelings about stuff and like to swear a lot when I write, and this is where I’m free to do that.
 Take that, performative academic professionalism.

 I started this blog as a way of engaging with fellow ravers and the communities I’m working with, both online and in Toronto.
 Tell me when you think I’m right, wrong, missing something or completely full of shit.
 Academic research needs to be a much more transparent process, so this is my attempt at helping to bridge that gap.